ait-aecid/rootkit-detection-ebpf-time-trace/README.md

 ### `experiment.sh`

-Shell file for running an experiment by providing a remote target to conduct the experiment on, ssh key acces is assumed.
+Shell file for running an experiment by providing a remote target to conduct the experiment on, ssh key access is assumed.
-Result file will be copied to the local working directory and a run of data procesing will be conducted.
+Result file will be copied to the local working directory and a run of data processing will be conducted.

 * `-e` Specify executable, e.g. `/usr/bin/ls`